incub77/solis2mqtt/README.md

 Basic Configuration
 ===================

-For basic configuration is read from `config.yaml`, that has to contain at least these entries:
+Configuration is read from `config.yaml`, that has to contain at least these entries:

 ```yaml
 device: /dev/ttyUSB0